 Background & Challenges

-The customer is India’s 4th largest private sector bank with headquarters in Mumbai and pan India presence across all 29 states and 7 Union Territories.
+The customer is one of the largest private sector banks.
 The bank is committed to becoming a high quality, customer- centric, service driven, private Indian Bank catering to the future businesses of India.
 Having adopted international best practices, the highest standards of service quality and operational excellence, the bank offers comprehensive banking and financial solutions to all its valued customers.
 With a knowledge-driven approach to banking, it offers superior customer experience for its retail, corporate and emerging corporate banking clients.

 The bank wanted to implement a Bring Your Own Device (BYOD) policy to provide its end-users with flexible yet secure access to data and core banking applications from anywhere, at any time, on a device of their choice.

 However, it had concerns that enabling end-users to access data via devices of their choice would expose confidential corporate and customer data would subject it to litigation issues.
 Additionally, it was also worried about the availability of core banking applications on end- user devices given that their data connectivity would be at the mercy of their respective network providers.

 In its endeavour to implement BYOD, the bank faced the following unique and significant challenges:

 - Allowing employees to get their own devices posed huge risk to the bank’s sensitive corporate data and exposed it to litigation due to intentional/unintentional data breach or data losses.
 Since data now resides on personal devices, it is susceptible to tampering and manipulation.

 - A stolen device would expose all data on it to the wrongdoers.